 Myth 1: Back pain is linked to having tight hamstrings

 Truth: Our research has found that in most cases, tight hamstrings are a related symptom of back issues rather than a cause.
 Interestingly, hamstrings often decrease in tightness as back pain subsides.
 That being said, when one hamstring is tighter than the other, the asymmetry has had mild influences on back pain, particularly in athletes.
-This book [Back Mechanic] will teach you proper movement patterns for daily activities such as tying your shoes.
+This book will teach you proper movement patterns for daily activities such as tying your shoes.
 You will learn that even those of you with tight hamstrings are able to perform such activities while sparing your back.

 From a performance perspective, many explosive-type athletes, such as jumpers, need tight hamstrings to store and recover elastic energy.
 Here the hamstrings are “tuned” rather than stretched (I dive more into this in Ultimate Back Fitness and Performance).